justyns/trilium-tasks/README.md

 This add-on script for [Trilium](https://github.com/zadam/trilium) is meant to provide an interface for managing todos and tasks.
 It is based loosely on the Task Manager provided in the Trilium Demo, but aims to be more flexible.

+## Work In Progress

+These scripts sort of work, but are definitely still a work in progress.
+I'm taking a break from working on it for a while, but figured I would upload them in case it helps anyone else with similar goals.

 ## Roadmap and features